Skip to main content

 A crucial component of male TRT is the management of estrogen.
 As testosterone levels rise, so does its conversion to estradiol via the aromatase enzyme.
 While some estradiol is beneficial for brain health, bone density, and libido, excessive levels can lead to side effects like water retention, moodiness, and gynecomastia.

 To manage this, a small dose of an aromatase inhibitor, such as Anastrozole, is often prescribed.
 This oral medication blocks the action of the aromatase enzyme, preventing the over-conversion of testosterone to estradiol and maintaining a healthy testosterone-to-estrogen ratio.
-This biochemical recalibration is essential for maximizing the while minimizing potential risks.
+This biochemical recalibration is essential for maximizing the cognitive benefits while minimizing potential risks.

 A Comparative Look at Male and Female Protocols